Can Elevated LDL Be a Protective Mechanism in Response to Inflammation and Leaky Gut?

 Megasporebiotic is our most popular probiotic, and the number one product sold on our store.

 • It also has recently been clinically shown to reduce triglycerides significantly over a 6-12 week period.
-More research continues to stack on the benefits of spore probiotics.

-I also use prebiotics to support synergy with the probiotics and also to help maintain the diversity of strains that may not be available as oral supplements.
+I also use prebiotics to support synergy with the probiotics – but also to help maintain the diversity of strains that may not be available as oral supplements.
+Prebiotics are nature’s means of supporting good bacteria in the gut – so the goal is to incorporate as many unique prebiotics into your diet as well.

 While protocols may begin by limiting prebiotics in the diet, eventually they should be added back in slowly as the gut allows.